RustanLeino/compiler-tutorial/README.md

   program by `AsmPrinter.dfy`.

     The `RawMachine` is a primitive machine for program execution.
-Unlike the slightly more abstract `Machine`, `RawMachine` does not have call stack.
+Unlike the slightly more abstract `Machine`, `RawMachine` does not have a call stack.
 Instead, all operations are performed on a single evaluation stack.
 Moreover, while the `Machine` directly makes use of `Variable`, `BasicBlock`, and `Procedure` declarations, the `RawMachine` instead just uses integer indices into the global code area or indices into the global evaluation stack.
 These indices are